eemmeelliiee/ds-project/README.md

 # ds-project-2
 ## Instructions:
 Fork the repo.
-The dataset is included in folder ```data``` and thus does not need to be downloaded.
+The original dataset is included in folder ```data``` and thus does not need to be downloaded.

 Running the main script calls the following methods:
 1. ```PrepareData()``` from ```data_preparation.py``` which cleans the original dataset and outputs ```cleaned_dataset.csv``` (which is used in the remaining modules).